Dive Happy

 Flights and Hotels in Sorong, Ambon and the Banda Islands

 Trips typically depart Sorong (airport code: SOQ) and arrive Ambon (airport code: AMQ) or vice versa.
 Both Sorong and Ambon have decent hotels to stay if you want some downtime before or after your liveaboard, but don’t expect five star luxury.
-Check flight timings and prices on CheapFlights.
+Check flight timings and prices on Skyscanner.
 You will typically have to fly to Jakarta and from there change to your international flight (or flights) home.

 If you want to stay on the Banda Islands, there’s also a few accommodation options available there too.

-More Raja Ampat Trip Reports and Dive Advice
+Raja Ampat Liveaboard Trip Reports

 • Raja Ampat Liveaboard Trip Report December 2019

-• Raja Ampat Liveaboard Trip Report May 2018
+• Raja Ampat to Triton Bay Liveaboard Trip Report February 2017

 • Raja Ampat to Triton Bay Liveaboard Trip Report February 2008

-Make Sure You Have Diving And Travel Insurance
+Diving And Travel Insurance

 Start Planning Your Indonesia Dive Trip Now!